kenanmorani/Reinforcement_Learning_idu/README.md

 # Reinforcement Learning, Izmir Democracy University
-* Codes are explanation of the mountain car problem in light of reinforcement learning course assignment.
+* Codes are explanation of the mountain car problem in light of reinforcement learning university course assignment.